 - First Cycle: Awardees have been selected and announced.

-- Second Cycle (distribution utilities only): Request for Proposals to be issued in February 2020.
+- Second Cycle (distribution utilities only): Request for Proposals period is open.
+Letters of intent are due by February 3, 2020.

 - Third Cycle (up to six eligible awardees): Request for Proposal to be issued in April 2020.